GNU/Linux

 SDDM, Simple Desktop Display Manager

-• The scripts and the themes are stored under /usr/share/sddm/.
+/etc/sddm.confand/etc/sddm.conf.d/, and the default setting is in/usr/lib/sddm/sddm.conf.d/default.conf - The scripts and the themes are stored under

 6.11.
 Display Server